-Tammy has appeared in recital with William Harvey, violinist and founder of Cultures in Harmony.
-Another recent collaboration with Lewis Lipnick, contrabassoonist of the National Symphony, resulted in two subsequent performances with him at the International Double Reed Society (IDRS) Conference at the Lawrence Conservatory.
-She has commercially recorded Daniel Baldwin’s Sonic Rhapsody for Contrabassoon, Piano, and Chamber Winds, with Steven Braunstein of the San Fransisco Symphony.
+Miller has appeared in recital with William Harvey, violinist and founder of Cultures in Harmony.
+Another recent collaboration with Lewis Lipnick, contrabassoonist of the National Symphony, resulted in two subsequent performances with him at the International Double Reed Society Conference at the Lawrence Conservatory.
+She has commercially recorded Daniel Baldwin’s Sonic Rhapsody for Contrabassoon, Piano, and Chamber Winds with Steven Braunstein of the San Fransisco Symphony.

-A dedicated teacher, Tammy enjoys working with students of all ages and levels.
-Her approach to teaching is inspired by her background in psychology, pedagogy, and over 10 years of experience.
+A dedicated teacher, Miller enjoys working with students of all ages and levels.
+Her approach to teaching is inspired by her background in psychology, pedagogy, and more than 10 years of experience.
 She has previously taught applied and group piano at the Idaho State University Preparatory Piano Program and the University of Oklahoma as a graduate teaching assistant.
-Currently, she is artist-faculty at the Omaha Conservatory and instructor of piano at Iowa Western Community College.
+Currently, she is artist-faculty at Omaha Conservatory of Music and instructor of piano at Iowa Western Community College.

 Miller earned a performance degree with concentrations in piano and voice from Idaho State University (B.M.) and a piano performance and pedagogy degree from the prestigious pedagogy program at the University of Oklahoma (M.M.).
 Her primary teachers include Kori Bond, Virginia Willard, Paul Barnes, Jeongwon Ham, and pedagogy studies with famed pedagogue Jane Magrath.